Epsom and Ewell: Transport

 Railway stations in the borough include Epsom, Ewell East, Ewell West and Stoneleigh.
 Epsom Downs and Tattenham Corner stations sit on the borough borders.
 All stations in the Borough have accepted the Oyster card as payment and all except Epsom are in either fare zone 5 or 6.
 The borough is just north of, and entirely within, the M25 motorway.
 Gatwick Airport is 20 miles south from Epsom.

 Numerous bus services run through Ewell into Epsom town centre such as London Buses services 166, 293, 406, 418, S2 and Surrey County Council subsidised services 460, 480, 318, Epsom local area routes E5, E9, E10 and E16.
-Most services were previously run by Quality Line however since the takeover of Epsom Coaches by the RATP Group, the Surrey County Council and commercial services have been contracted to different operators such as Falcon Coaches and Metrobus and the now defunct Buses Excetera (also known as Coaches Excetera) or have been discontinued entirely.
+Most services were previously run by Quality Line however since the takeover of Epsom Coaches by the RATP Group, the Surrey County Council and commercial services have been contracted to different operators such as Falcon Buses and Metrobus and the now defunct Buses Excetera (also known as Coaches Excetera) or have been discontinued entirely.